Windows Password Recovery - Mask attack

 %1%1%1pin%2%2%2 - aaapin000 .. zzzpin999, %1 is user character set a..z and %2 is second user-defined charset which contains characters 0..9

 By switching to Dictionary generator tab, you can generate your own dictionary by a given mask, and save it to disk.
-However this feature available in Advanced edition of the program only.
+However this feature available in the Advanced edition of the program only.

-Third tab of the mask options contains a short description of the mask syntax and a couple of simple examples.
+The third tab of the mask options contains a short description of the mask syntax and a couple of simple examples.